 Extra Dark Bittersweet Chocolate Bar 72%

-Bittersweet couverture chocolate bar, 72% cocoa
+Bittersweet couverture chocolate bar, 72% cocoa.
+Vegan friendly.

 Ingredients: BITTERSWEET CHOCOLATE (cocoa mass*, sugar, cocoa butter*, sunflower lecithin).
 May contain: peanuts, tree nuts, milk, eggs.
 This product is made of couverture bittersweet chocolate, 72% cocoa.

-*Rainforest Alliance Certified™ sustainable
+*Rainforest Alliance Certified™ sustainable.

+We make all of our confections in our Calgary chocolate factory using common equipment.
 We do not currently guarantee that any particular product is 100% nut-free, soy-free, gluten-free, or milk-free, even if an allergen is not actually part of the product’s recipe.

 Even though we follow strict food safety protocols and clean our equipment daily, it's better to be safe than sorry.
 If you have a serious allergy or intolerance to one of these we suggest that you not consume our products (sorry about that).